gem5/website/_pages/documentation/learning_gem5/part1/part1_1_building.md

 directory.
 These files specify the parameters used to build gem5 which have non-default values.
 We'll use the ALL defaults.
 You can look at the file `build_opts/ALL` to see the (kconfig) settings which have non-default values.
-For gem5 <= 23.0, You can also specify these options on the command line to override any default values.
+For gem5 <= 23.0, you can also specify these options on the command line to override any default values.
 For gem5 >= 23.1, You can use kconfig tools like setconfig, menuconfig, or guiconfig to modify these settings in an existing build directory.